-As COP15 Ends, 'Biopiracy' Is a Key Issue.
+As COP15 Ends, ‘Biopiracy’ Is a Key Issue.
 What Is It?

 A union of African countries has also reportedly suggested a multilateral system where a 1% tax is levied on retail prices of all products derived from genetic resources, which could then be distributed to support conservation efforts around the world.

-Vishaish Uppal, the Director of Governance, Law, and Policy at WWF India said at a press briefing, that the text emerging from the meetings, that forms the basis for deliberations and decision-making at COP15, acknowledges that “benefits from digital sequence information on genetic resources should be used to support conservation and sustainable use of biodiversity and that the main recipients of such benefits need to be indigenous people and local communities who are the custodians of resources and associated traditional knowledge.”
+Vishaish Uppal, the Director of Governance, Law, and Policy at WWF India said at a press briefing, that the text emerging from the pre-COP15 Working Group meetings, that forms the basis for deliberations and decision-making at COP15, acknowledged that “benefits from digital sequence information on genetic resources should be used to support conservation and sustainable use of biodiversity and that the main recipients of such benefits need to be indigenous people and local communities who are the custodians of resources and associated traditional knowledge.”

-Still, there’s little progress.
+Still, there had been little progress, until now.
 This was summed up by du Plessis when he said earlier this year, “From an African point of view, we will not accept the adoption of the global biodiversity framework [without agreement on DSI].
 It’s just an outcome too horrible to contemplate but if that’s what we need to do then that’s what we will do.”
-The final say on the matter, for now, will soon be made public as COP15 comes to an end.
-However the parties decide on benefit sharing, experts have noted that DSI is a “make or break” issue for COP15.
+The decision reached at COP15 to set up a multilateral mechanism on DSI, including a global fund for equitable benefit sharing, has been hailed as a “historic victory,” according to The Guardian.
+Parties also decided to establish a “fair, transparent, inclusive, participatory and time-bound process to further develop and operationalize the mechanism,” details of which will be finalized at COP16.